tomer279/Financial-Modeling/README.md

 # Financial Modeling Toolkit

+**Note**: This project was partially developed with assistance from Cursor.ai, an AI-powered code editor.

 A comprehensive Python toolkit for financial modeling, option pricing, and backtesting using the Black-Scholes model and Monte Carlo simulations.

 ## Features